- The power of a “Thank You” email

-You can also add an incentive, such as a discount on next month’s invoice, to encourage your clients to refer others.
+You can also add an incentive, such as a discount or coupon on next month’s invoice, to encourage your clients to refer others.
 You’ll be surprised just how well incentives work and how fast referrals suddenly spring to your customers’ minds when there’s something in it for them.

 Another strategy is to utilize your email signature.
 This part of your email can act as a constant reminder or promotion of your referral program, no matter what the email’s main content is.

 Template 5: Up-Sell and Cross-Sell Your Services